gabrincu/datapie/README.md

 - ⚡️ Fast
 - 🔧 Easy to use and extend with plugins.
 - 💻 Can be integrated into a full terminal workflow with Tmux.
-- ⌨️  Vim-like keybindings and command mode for exporting and data-modification
+- ⌨️  Vim-like keybindings and command mode for exporting and data modification